intento/intento-api/delegated_credentials.md

 ]
 ```

+If you didn’t add any delegated credentials, the result is an empty list:

+`[]`

-#### 9. Wait 1 minute for our system to take the credential and run a regular token generation process for it.
+#### 7. Wait 1 minute for our system to take the credential and run a regular token generation process for it.

 The fields `temporary_credentials`, `temporary_credentials_created_at`, `temporary_credentials_expiry_at` will become non-empty: